haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 ## High priority
 - Combine item/character specific mechanics into a single component.
 	- Ammo for [[Gun]] for example
-	- Maybe phaseswitches could consider resources as well, [[Drugs]] could be a resource
+	- Maybe phaseswitches could consider resources as well
+		- Buffs like [[Drugs]] could be a special non-consumable resource

 ## Low priority
 - [[Recovery and knockdown]]
 - Constants to an env (both command line and file) parser so it doesn't change on recompile.

 ## Easy nibbles
-- Item moves to moves crate, just store ids in items.
+- Merge item and shopitem

 ## Not a priority
 - [[3D model]]